Nitish97Jha/NLP2SQLAPP/README.md

 - "Show all orders placed in March 2024"
 - "Find all products with price above 1000"

+## Database Schema Setup

+You must create a MySQL database `company_db` and the following tables:

+### Create 4 tables 'department', `employees`, 'orders' and 'products'.

+Populate tables with sample data if needed for testing.

 ## Set Up Python Environment

 python -m venv venv